Understanding the GOP's healthcare legislation

 I would also like to highlight one specific portion of the plan because I believe it’s illustrious to the process that has occurred in crafting this legislation.

 To quote Robert Gibbs, former President Obama’s Press Secretary: “At its core, healthcare reform is about ensuring families and businesses have more choices, benefit from more competition, and have greater control over their healthcare.”
-This was in reference to the repeal of McCarron-Ferguson.
+This was in reference to the repeal of McCarran-Ferguson.

 Another relevant quote came from former 5th District Democrat Congressman Tom Perriello when he said, “It’s time for Washington to decide whether we stand with patients or profiteering – whether we believe in market competition or collusion between politicians and insurance monopolies.”
-This also was in reference to the repeal of McCarron-Ferguson.
+This also was in reference to the repeal of McCarran-Ferguson.

-What you will see in this bill, is that we have included language for the repeal of McCarron-Ferguson because we acknowledge there is no monopoly on good ideas and this isn’t about advancing a partisan agenda, it’s about fixing the problems of healthcare that we have seen in recent years.
+What you will see in this bill, is that we have included language for the repeal of McCarran-Ferguson because we acknowledge there is no monopoly on good ideas and this isn’t about advancing a partisan agenda, it’s about fixing the problems of healthcare that we have seen in recent years.
 Specifically, this aspect of the bill reforms existing anti-trust laws to ensure that health insurance companies create greater competition across state lines to drive down prices for consumers.